erikwatson/Spider/README.md

 ## Features

 * Clean URLs and URL Routing.
-* MySQL or SQLite3 database connectivity and modeling.
+* MySQL or SQLite3 database connectivity and modeling
 * Templates.
 * Error logging.
 * Password hashing with salt.